-Flags at the Manchester Municipal Complex are being flown at half staff in honor of 23-year-old fallen Marine Cpl.
+Flags at the are being flown at half staff in honor of 23-year-old fallen Marine Cpl.
 Nicholas S. Ott.

-The township man died on Aug.
-10 in Afghanistan's Helmand province, according to a news release issued by the department.
+The township man in Afghanistan's Helmand province, according to a news release issued by the department.
 Ott was "conducting combat operations" in the province as part of Operation Enduring Freedom, a portion of the United States response to the Sept.
 11 terrorist attacks nearly 10 years ago.

 According to a Manchester Department of Public Works employee, Mayor Michael Fressola asked for the patriotic commemoration of the Marine at the Colonial Drive building after learning about his death.